nfacha/adsb-stats-logger/README.md

 ```bash
 screen -S logger -dm python3 logger.py
 ```
-6. By now the script should be running, wait a bit for data to gather and as soon as you have at least one plane in your range it shoudl start to gather data, to see this data use
+6. By now the script should be running, wait a bit for data to gather and as soon as you have at least one plane in your range it should start to gather data, to see this data use
 ```bash
 python3 show.py
 ```